 National Indigenous Peoples Day

-Due to the seriousness of the COVID-19 crisis, the Government of Canada invites Canadians to celebrate this year's National Indigenous History Month and National Indigenous Peoples Day at home.
+Due to the seriousness of the COVID-19 crisis, the Government of Canada invites Canadians to commemorate this year's National Indigenous History Month and National Indigenous Peoples Day from home.
 Keep yourself, your family and your community safe by following instructions from health officials and other trusted, reliable sources.

 Learn about National Indigenous Peoples Day and why it was created.

 Free National Indigenous Peoples Day promotional and educational resources for children and adults.

 Commemorate and learn more about the rich and diverse cultures, voices, experiences and histories of First Nations, Inuit and Métis peoples through these interactive resources.